Using TfL Go for step-free journeys

 ... or search to open a station summary

-- Choose whether to show that station on the map, view live information or get directions to that station
+- Choose whether to show information (this will also centre the map on the station's location) or get directions to that station

 - Tap on the 'Go now' button on the station summary or station information page